kakwa/sun-v100-case/README.md

-# misc-3d-models
+# Miscellaneous 3D Models

-Misc 3D models from my projects
+Various 3D models from my projects built using Freecad.

 # License

-Misc 3D models © 2025 by kakwa is licensed under `CC BY-SA 4.0`.
+ 3D models © 2025 by kakwa is licensed under `CC BY-SA 4.0`.

 To view a copy of this license, visit [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/).